Our Priorities

 Health Care with Dignity

-As someone who lives with epilepsy, I fully understand the fear of losing your job and your health insurance at the same time.
+As someone who lives with epilepsy, I understand the fear of losing both your job and your health insurance.
 During the Great Recession, I lost mine and was subsequently sent a COBRA bill for $1,500 a month.
-I laughed, not because it was funny, but because I was in my late twenties, with student loans and little savings.
-Despite my epilepsy and the need to see a neurologist a couple of times a year, I went without health insurance for over a year.
+I laughed — not because it was funny, but because I was in my late twenties, with student loans and little savings.
+Despite needing to see a neurologist regularly, I went without health insurance for more than a year.

 Healthcare is not a partisan issue.
-It is a moral one.
-I will work with anyone, Republican or Democrat, who believes that access to care should be a right, not a reward for good luck or good timing.
+It’s a moral one.
+I will work with anyone — Republican or Democrat — who believes that access to care should be a right, not a reward for good luck or good timing.

 High-Quality Education for All

 Every child deserves a fair shot at success, and that starts with education.
-From early childhood to higher education, we have to invest in our kids like our future depends on it, because it does.
+From early childhood through higher education, we must invest in our kids like our future depends on it — because it does.

-Right now, Missouri ranks 49th in the nation for average teacher pay and 50th for average starting teacher pay.
-As a result, many rural school districts have been forced to shorten their week to just four days because they cannot attract or retain qualified teachers.
-That is unconscionable.
-In communities like Ladue and Kirkwood, local tax bases can supplement teacher pay, but in dozens of rural and working-class towns across our state, that simply is not an option.
-The quality of a child’s education should not depend on their ZIP code or their parents’ property taxes.
+Missouri ranks 49th in the nation for average teacher pay and 50th for starting pay.
+As a result, many rural districts have moved to four-day school weeks because they can’t attract or retain qualified teachers.
+That’s unconscionable.
+The quality of a child’s education should never depend on their ZIP code or their parents’ property taxes.

-We can fix this, but it requires leadership that prioritizes families and fairness over special interests.
-Republican state leadership’s decision to eliminate Missouri’s capital gains tax — making Missouri the only state in the nation to do so — will cost taxpayers an estimated $625 million a year and overwhelmingly benefit individuals earning more than $1 million annually.
+We can fix this, but it takes leadership that puts families over special interests.
+Republican state leaders eliminated Missouri’s capital gains tax, making us the only state in the country to do so.
+The decision will cost taxpayers an estimated $625 million a year and overwhelmingly benefits millionaires.
 Ann Wagner’s support for this same trickle-down approach in Washington makes her complicit in policies that reward the wealthy while punishing working families.

-Our campaign is not against success or wealth, but we are against policies that give millionaires a tax break.
-At the same time, middle-class families struggle to afford childcare, daycare, and preschool, and rural counties cannot afford to keep schools open five days a week.
-Every family, regardless of income or ZIP code, deserves access to affordable, high-quality early childhood education.
+Our campaign isn’t against success or wealth.
+We’re against policies that give millionaires tax breaks while middle-class families struggle to afford childcare — and rural counties can’t afford to keep schools open five days a week.
+Every family deserves access to affordable, high-quality early childhood education.

 Common Sense and Compassion on Immigration

 This issue is personal to me.
 Members of my own family immigrated here from Paganica, Italy, in search of opportunity and a better life.
 Like so many others, they worked hard, contributed to their community, and built something lasting for future generations.
-Their story is part of the American story, one of perseverance, faith, and hope.
+Their story is part of the American story — one of perseverance, faith, and hope.
+That perspective drives my commitment to reform a system that no longer reflects those values.
+During my time at the U.S. Embassy in Tegucigalpa, Honduras, I saw firsthand how our current policies fail both those seeking opportunity and the officials tasked with managing them.

 Fiscal Responsibility